Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: Summary and discussions

 The NMR relaxation rate $1/T_1$ shows another characteristic in the spin-nematic phases.
 Specifically, the relaxation rate does not show any diverging singularity; instead it shows a cusp at the critical temperature of these phases.
 This observation aligns with a previous field-theoretical argument~\cite{SmeraldS2016}.
 Moreover, through our reanalysis of the low-temperature behavior of the relaxation rate, we revealed a previously unreported $T^3$ temperature dependence to be the most dominant one in $1/T_1$.
 This behavior is similar to that observed in canted antiferromagnets with weak spin anisotropy, which is common in typical compounds.
 Notably, in systems with perfect U(1) spin symmetry, canted antiferromagnets show a $T$-linear temperature dependence at low temperatures, while the spin-nematic phases maintain the $T^3$ behavior.

 Among the obtained results concerning the dynamical quantities, only the intensity of one-magnon excitation mode in the dynamical structure factor explicitly depends on the form factor of the bound magnon pairs.
-On the other hand, the remaining results exhibit universal features of the spin nematic states, demonstrating that they are independent of the symmetry of the magnon pairs.
-It would be worth future work to explore additional quantities beyond those analyzed in this study that possess the capability to reveal and identify magnon-pair symmetry.
+Conversely, the remaining results exhibit universal features of the spin-nematic states, indicating their independence from the symmetry of the magnon pairs.
+It would be worth future work to explore additional quantities beyond those analyzed in this study that hold the potential to reveal and identify magnon-pair symmetry.

+In this paper, we focused on the case where the wavenumber vector of spin-nematic order is given as ${\bm k}_{\rm SN}={\bm 0}$.
+Now, we discuss the case where the wavevector is non-zero.
+If $2 {\bm k}_{\rm SN}$ points on one of the vertices of the reciprocal lattice, bi-magnons only condense at one wavenumber, making our discussion mostly applicable.
+In this case, the excitation energies take the same form as in Eq.~(\ref{eq:H_MF2}), but the HFP condition, Eq.~(\ref{eq:SCE1_2}), changes to $\varepsilon_{2,{\bm k}_{\rm SN}} +(2n_2-n_{\rm c}) v_2+ n_1 u=0$, and the bi-magnon excitation energy $E_{2,{\bm k}}$ has a gapless point at wavenumber ${\bm k}_{\rm SN}$.
+However, the temperature dependence of the NMR relaxation rate remains unchanged, indicating that the results shown in Table I exhibit universal behaviors in spin-nematic ordered states.
+If the wavenumber ${\bm k}_{\rm SN}$ is incommensurate, as observed in the $J_1$-$J_2$ zigzag chain~\cite{KeckeMF}, the discussion goes beyond the analysis in this paper since bi-magnons can condense at two wavenumbers $\pm {\bm k}_{\rm SN}$.

+Lastly, it is crucial to consider spin anisotropy when comparing with experiments on spin-nematic states.
+In systems with spin anisotropy allowed by crystal structures, such as Dzyaloshinskii–Moriya interactions, the symmetry breaking of spin-nematic order is either discrete or absent, as discussed in Refs.~\cite{StarykhBalents2014,ZhangBatista2017}.
+This significantly influences the critical properties of the spin-nematic phase transition.
+Excitations have an anisotropy gap, and the temperature dependence of thermodynamic quantities varies at very low temperatures.
+When no symmetry is broken, the system undergoes a crossover from a paramagnetic state to a spin-nematic state, and the anisotropy gap remains open, even near the crossover temperature.
+Whether symmetry breaking occurs or not needs to be considered for each individual crystalline structure of the material.

-\acknowledgments The author acknowledges fruitful discussions with Y.\ Kohama and S.\ Imajo, which motivated this study.
-He also acknowledges stimulating discussions with Ryuichi Shindou, Akira Furusaki, Toshiya Hikihara, Masahiro Sato, and Nic Shannon.
-This work was supported by KAKENHI Grant No.\ JP20K03778 from the Japan Society for the Promotion of Science.
+\acknowledgments The author acknowledges fruitful discussions with Yoshimitsu Kohama and Shusaku Imajo, which motivated this study.
+He also acknowledges stimulating discussions with Ryuichi Shindou, Akira Furusaki, Toshiya Hikihara, Masahiro Sato, Nic Shannon, and Mladen Horvati\'c.
+This work was supported by KAKENHI Grant No.\ JP20K03778 from the Japan Society for the Promotion of Science (JSPS).